The Stans Small Group Tour: Uzbekistan, Kazakhstan, Kyrgyzstan, and Turkmenistan

 Accommodation: 2 nights in yurts.

-After breakfast we transfer to the beautiful valley of Son-Kul lake and have lunch in Kochkor village, a hub for the surrounding Kochkor valley.
+Today we transfer to the beautiful valley of Son-Kul lake and have lunch in Kochkor village, a hub for the surrounding Kochkor valley.
 The local Kyrgyz are hospitable and affable people working in agriculture and traditional Kyrgyz crafts.
 Here we will visit a felt carpet making display and handicrafts shop along with an excursion to see local needlewoman.
 We then continue to Son-Kul (also spelled Song Kol) lake.
 The scene that greets you in Son-Kul is surprising.
 The wide, brilliant, steel- coloured expanse of the water appears majestic, quiet, and transparent.

 We have a traditional nomad dinner and tonight we are accommodated in yurts at the bank of the lake.
 A yurt is more sophisticated than a tent, but still relatively basic accommodation.
 The yurt camps do not have shower facilities, but will have access to water and a private area for washing.
 The toilets are “outhouse” style, at a distance from the yurts – please ensure you bring a torch for night-time visits (head-torches are particularly useful!).
-Single and twin share travelers will need to share for the following 2 nights as yurts are limited and take 3 to 4 people each (Note: no single room option available, the group will be accommodated in a sharing bases for 2 nights)
+Single and twin share travelers will need to share for the following 2 nights as yurts are limited and take 3 to 4 people each.
+(Note: no single room option available, the group will be accommodated in a sharing bases for 2 nights)

 Day 20: Son-Kul